kritebh/django-boilerplate-shell-script/README.md

 ## Just Project Name

-Similarly if you don't want to use separate name for folder and project name then you can use the second code i.e. "djangoOnlyProject.ps1"
+Similarly if you don't want to use separate name for folder and project name then you can use the second script i.e. "djangoOnlyProject.ps1"

 ## Start The Server

-What if you want to create boilerplate and also start the development server.
+What if you want to create boilerplate along with the development server.

-For this you can use i.e. "djangoWithServer.ps1"
+For this you can use third script i.e. "djangoWithServer.ps1"